SizeCommon length of 2 inches (5 cm); maximum length of 4 inches (11 cm).

 - Identifiable by the three to four sharp spines before the dorsal fin.

-Exhibits a search, pursuit, attack and capture predation cycle.
+The threespine stickleback exhibits a search, pursuit, attack and capture predation cycle.

 - Carnivorous species, consuming zooplankton and benthic invertebrates such as crustaceans and larval insects.